biopragmatics/oquat/docs/invalids/prefix/google.patent.md

-# NASC
+# google.patent: Google Patents

+This page summarize the different resources that reference `google.patent` but use local unique identifiers that do not match the standard pattern of ^[A-Z]{2}\d+([A-Z])?$.
+Of the 1 resources,
-The following 1 variants were found: ['Patent']
+1 variants on the standard prefix were found: ['Patent'].

-## `bto`
+## `bto`: BRENDA tissue / enzyme source

-Identifiers for this prefix are given correctly in BRENDA tissue / enzyme source.
+Identifiers for this prefix are given incorrectly correctly in `bto`.

 | external_xref              |   usages_count | usages                                                                                               |
 |----------------------------|----------------|------------------------------------------------------------------------------------------------------|